 Compensation available in a bone injury suit may include full medical expenses, lost wages and future income, pain and suffering, and the cost of rehabilitation.
 The attorneys at DiMarco Araujo Montevideo are prepared to act as your compassionate supporters and steadfast legal counsel.

 We never charge upfront fees and only accept payment after we have secured compensation on your behalf.
-Initial consultations are always free, and our team is willing to come to you at the hospital or at home if necessary.
+Initial consultations are always free.
+Our team is willing to come to you at the hospital or at home if necessary.
 We can’t change the incident that caused your injury, but we can help you start recovering today.
 For more information about our approach to cases involving broken bones, contact our San Bernardino office.